Throgs Neck Bridge: Tolls

-As of 6 August 2023, drivers pay $10.17 per car or $4.28 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
-E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.55 per car or $2.85 per motorcycle.
+As of 6 August 2023, drivers pay $11.19 per car or $4.71 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
+E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.94 per car or $3.02 per motorcycle.
 Mid-Tier NYCSC E-Z Pass users pay $8.36 per car or $3.57 per motorcycle.
 All E-ZPass users with transponders not issued by the New York E-ZPass CSC will be required to pay Toll-by-mail rates.

 Originally, the toll plaza of the Throgs Neck Bridge, located on the Bronx side, contained 14 toll lanes.
 By 1996, the year that E-ZPass was introduced, it had been expanded to 20 lanes.
 The initial rollout of E-ZPass at the Throgs Neck Bridge caused large delays, as some of the toll lanes were dedicated exclusively to E-ZPass users, unlike at other MTA crossings that did not have dedicated E-ZPass lanes.
 In February 1998, the MTA discontinued the sale of toll tokens on the Throgs Neck Bridge.
 Throggs Neck residents stated that they could not easily access the E-ZPass lanes from the Harding Avenue entrance to the bridge, as the E-ZPass lanes were located toward the center of the tollbooth, while the bridge entrance was on the far-right side.

 Open-road cashless tolling began on September 30, 2017.
 The tollbooths, which were at the Bronx end of the bridge, have been gradually dismantled, and drivers are no longer able to pay cash at the bridge.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.

 Historical tolls

 Incidents

 A truck with faulty brakes ran into the bridge's toll booths on May 31, 1995.
 The next day, the same truck ran into the tollbooths again.
 Only the driver was injured.

 On July 10, 2009, during early-morning maintenance work to replace the deck, a construction worker's blow torch sparked a three-alarm fire on the bridge.
 The fire closed the bridge for much of the day, sending traffic in both directions to the nearby Whitestone Bridge.
-Three southbound lanes and two northbound lanes were quickly reopened, but the third lane remained closed for repairs for a month.
+Most of the lanes were quickly reopened, but the third lane remained closed for repairs for a month.